ZimboSebastiao/ZimboSebastiao/README.md

 👀 I'm interested in being part of a community of programmers

-🌱 I am currently learning Python and PHP
+🌱 I am currently learning SQL and C

-💞️ I try to collaborate in some programs in PYTHON
+💞️ I try to collaborate in some programs in SQL